Rights for neurodivergent US families

-From IDEA to ADA, from Medicaid waivers to ABLE accounts.
-Direct list, with legal basis, no jargon.
+From IDEA to ADA, from Medicaid waivers and 504 plans to ABLE accounts.
+Direct list, with legal basis, current as of 2026.
+No jargon, no fluff.

 US families have more federal rights than it looks — but most depend on asking, and most vary by state.
 Here's a direct list, with legal basis, current as of 2026.